hareshghatala/Flickr-Image-Search/README.md

 - ViewModel & View bounded using swift closure.
 - UI refreshed with the data update.
 - Added pagination _(infinite scrolling)_ to the image lists.
+- Provides history of past search terms _(latest 20 items are provided)_

 ## Technical Specification